 Forest therapy research work has been highly pioneered by the land of the rising sun.
 The Japanese government has spent $4 million in an intense groundwork for a long span from 2004 till 2013.
 Currently, the revelations of the government aided investigation projects lead to a wide database with over a hundred field surveys.

 The beneficial effects of forests on the health parameters of humankind are immense.
-It reduces blood pressure by 1.4%, heartbeats by 5.8%, cortisol levels by 12.4% and sympathetic nerve functioning by 7 %.
+It reduces blood pressure by 1.4% (blood pressure decreased significantly by approximately 7-8 mm Hg by Forest Bathing when compared to city walking Source: GWI), heartbeats by 5.8%, cortisol levels by 12.4% and sympathetic nerve functioning by 7 %.
 It eases out mental conditions too, reducing cases of trauma, melancholy, and tension.

 2. A Respite from the cities